B.A. in Early Childhood Practice

 - Would like to study with a group of students who will work together and support one another throughout the program

-- Qualify to work in programs serving children from birth– 5 years old, if those programs do not require licensure.
+- Work in programs serving children from birth to 5 years old, if those programs do not require licensure, but do require Gateways to Opportunity Credentials

 Wage and salary jobs in the child day care services industry are projected to grow about 15 percent over the 2008-18 period, compared with the 11 percent employment growth projected for all industries combined.